 The museum serves to connect serving soldiers with what their predecessors accomplished.
 For civilians who have not seen military service, the exhibits show how terrible war can be and how much is owed to those who endured it.
 It helps remind people that the freedoms we take for granted have sometimes been bought with blood, sweat and tears.

 The museum is a secure, well-managed, appreciative repository for military and related memorabilia preserved and displayed for current and future generations.
 To be able to do this properly, we must store the majority of collections in artifact friendly storage facilities, protecting them from light, dust, excessive humidity and temperature, and handling.
 If you, a family member or friend has donated something to our Museums, and you do not see it on display, chances are it is being held in storage for future generations to learn from and enjoy.
 Even exhibiting a uniform for a few months will damage the fragile textile, and fade the brilliant colors found on most military uniforms.

-The museum has a total of 15 vehicles in its collection, many of which can be seen in action around town, during parades and at the annual Fort Rodd Hill’s Military Encampment.
-It also has thousands of artifacts from past conflicts and engagements, including the Zulu War of the 19th century, the First and Second World Wars, Korean War and numerous United Nations’ peacekeeping operations.
+The museum has a total of 15 vehicles in its collection, 11 which can be seen in action around town, during parades and at the annual Fort Rodd Hill’s Military Encampment.
+It also has thousands of artifacts from past conflicts and peacekeeping operations, including the Zulu War of the 19th century, the First and Second World Wars, Korean War and numerous United Nations’ peacekeeping operations.

 Located in a working armoury, the museum’s displays are spread throughout the building, with some of the vehicles parked outside.
 From a World War 1 trench dug-out to mannequins displaying uniforms from many eras, to memorabilia from various peace-keeping operations, the collection gives a good overview of the work of those personnel who supported the fighting soldiers.